A Little Known Way To Make Project Switching Faster

-The reality is, on an hour long show with say 900 shots, I might save 150-200 stills, then there is render caching, thumbnails to update and so on.
-Each project has a quite a bit to load and these load time increases the larger the project.
+The reality is, on an hour-long show with say 900 shots, I might save 150-200 stills, then there is render caching, thumbnails to update and so on.
+Each project has quite a bit to load and this load time increases the larger the project.

 Enter Dynamic Project Switching.

 Really, the only requirement for Dynamic Project Switching to work well is lots of RAM in your computer.